 It is the same loan, but different wrapping paper.
 And as a consequence, embedded finance is financing a significant amount of large-ticket consumer purchases online and in-store.

-According to Mehta as BNPL products based on cards on PoS machines or Soft PoS terminals will go slow due to lockdown restrictions, BNPL online will continue to grow.
+According to Mehta, as BNPL products based on cards on PoS machines or Soft PoS terminals will go slow due to lockdown restrictions, the rise of buy now pay later online will continue.
 He said that India’s BNPL market will grow in the coming years as a domestic data economy takes shape with retailers monetizing their data and exchanging data.